-General Assembly Of North Carolina Session 2013 1 or repair of any buildings for the State, or for any county, municipality, or 2 other public body.
-3 A governmental entity shall establish in writing the criteria used for determining the (b) 4 circumstances under which engaging a design criteria design professional is appropriate for a 5 project, and such criteria shall, at a minimum, address all of the following: 6 The extent to which the governmental entity can adequately and thoroughly (1) 7 define the project requirements prior to the issuance of the request for 8 proposals for a design-builder.
-9 The time constraints for the delivery of the project.
-(2) 10 The ability to ensure that a quality project can be delivered.
-(3) The capability of the governmental entity to manage and oversee the project, 11 (4) including the availability of experienced staff or outside consultants who are 12 13 experienced with the design-build method of project delivery.
-14 A good-faith effort to comply with G.S.
+- (6) Governmental entity.
+Every officer, board, department, commission, or commissions charged with responsibility of preparation of specifications or awarding or entering into contracts for the erection, construction, alteration, or repair of any buildings for the State, or for any county, municipality, or other public body. - (b) A governmental entity shall establish in writing the criteria used for determining the circumstances under which engaging a design criteria design professional is appropriate for a project, and such criteria shall, at a minimum, address all of the following: - (1) The extent to which the governmental entity can adequately and thoroughly define the project requirements prior to the issuance of the request for proposals for a design-builder. - (2) The time constraints for the delivery of the project. - (3) The ability to ensure that a quality project can be delivered. - (4) The capability of the governmental entity to manage and oversee the project, including the availability of experienced staff or outside consultants who are experienced with the design-build method of project delivery. - A good-faith effort to comply with G.S.
 143-128.2, G.S.
-143-128.4, and to (5) recruit and select small business entities.
-The governmental entity shall not 15 16 limit or otherwise preclude any respondent from submitting a response so 17 long as the respondent, itself or through its proposed team, is properly licensed and qualified to perform the work defined by the public notice 18 issued under subsection (d) of this section.
-19 20 On or before entering into a contract for design-build services, the governmental 21 entity shall select or designate a staff design professional, or a design professional who is 22 independent of the design-builder, to act as its design criteria design professional as its 23 representative for the procurement process and for the duration of the design and construction.
-24 If the design professional is not a full-time employee of the governmental entity, the 25 governmental entity shall select the design professional on the basis of demonstrated 26 competence and qualifications as provided by G.S.
+143-128.4, and to recruit and select small business entities.
+The governmental entity shall not limit or otherwise preclude any respondent from submitting a response so long as the respondent, itself or through its proposed team, is properly licensed and qualified to perform the work defined by the public notice issued under subsection (d) of this section. - (c) On or before entering into a contract for design-build services under this section, the governmental entity shall select or designate a staff design professional, or a design professional who is independent of the design-builder, to act as its design criteria design professional as its representative for the procurement process and for the duration of the design and construction.
+If the design professional is not a full-time employee of the governmental entity, the governmental entity shall select the design professional on the basis of demonstrated competence and qualifications as provided by G.S.
 143-64.31.
-The design criteria design 27 professional shall develop design criteria in consultation with the governmental entity.
-The design criteria design professional shall not be eligible to submit a response to the request for 28 29 proposals nor provide design input to a design-bid response to the request for proposals.
-The 30 design criteria design professional shall prepare a design criteria package equal to thirty-five percent (35%) of the completed design documentation for the entire construction project.
-The 31 design criteria package shall include all of the following: 32 33 Programmatic needs, interior space requirements, intended space utilization, (1) 34 and other capacity requirements.
-35 Information on the physical characteristics of the site, such as a topographic (2) 36 survey.
-37 (3) Material quality standards or performance criteria.
-38 Special material requirements.
-(4) 39 (5) Provisions for utilities.
-40 Parking requirements.
-(6)

-- The type, size, and location of adjacent structures.
-(7) - (8) Preliminary or conceptual drawings and specifications sufficient in detail to allow the design-builder to make a proposal which is responsive to the request for proposals. - Notice of any ordinances, rules, or goals adopted by the governmental entity.
-(9) - A governmental entity shall issue a public notice of the request for proposals that 46 includes, at a minimum, general information on each of the following: 47 48 - The project site.
-(1) - (2) The project scope. - The anticipated project budget.
-(3) - 51 The project schedule.
-(4)
+The design criteria design professional shall develop design criteria in consultation with the governmental entity.
+The design criteria design professional shall not be eligible to submit a response to the request for proposals nor provide design input to a design-build response to the request for proposals.
+The design criteria design professional shall prepare a design criteria package equal to thirty-five percent (35%) of the completed design documentation for the entire construction project.
+The design criteria package shall include all of the following: - (1) Programmatic needs, interior space requirements, intended space utilization, and other capacity requirements. - (2) Information on the physical characteristics of the site, such as a topographic survey. - (3) Material quality standards or performance criteria. - (4) Special material requirements. - (5) Provisions for utilities. - (6) Parking requirements. - (7) The type, size, and location of adjacent structures. - (8) Preliminary or conceptual drawings and specifications sufficient in detail to allow the design-builder to make a proposal which is responsive to the request for proposals. - (9) Notice of any ordinances, rules, or goals adopted by the governmental entity. - (d) A governmental entity shall issue a public notice of the request for proposals that includes, at a minimum, general information on each of the following: - (1) The project site.